Alvin C. Eurich: Early life and education

 Eurich was born in Bay City, Michigan and pursued degrees in Psychology at North Central College and the University of Maine.
 He supported himself by working as a speech instructor while in Maine.
 He earned a Ph.D. in Educational Psychology at the University of Minnesota in 1929, where he worked as a professor and assistant dean of the College of Education from 1927 to 1936.

 Career

 In 1937 he left for Northwestern University and a year after that, he left for Stanford University.
 During World War II, he served in the Navy, returning to take a Vice Presidency at Stanford University.
 He helped organize the Stanford Research Institute and served as its chairman.
 He was named acting President of Stanford in 1948 after his predecessor's sudden death, shortly before assuming the Presidency of SUNY.

 From 1958 to 1964, Eurich served as Executive Director of the Ford Foundation's Educational Division and in 1961 he co-founded the Academy for Educational Development and served as its chairman for many years.
 He also served as President of the Aspen Institute for Humanistic Studies from 1963 to 1972.

+In 1982, he was awarded the Outstanding Alumni Award by his undergraduate alma mater North Central College.